-Check out will be at the Leadership Village, so please drive there directly unless directed otherwise.
+Check out will be at Kellogg Hall, unless directed otherwise.
 Again, we thank you in advance for your patience as we work out any kinks that arise.

 - 1. Check out is between 4:00pm (EST) and 5:30pm (EST) on Friday.
 Please note that Day Camp check out is occurring at the same time, so there may be a little congestion. - 2.
-Upon arrival, you will be directed to sign out your camper. - a.
+Upon arrival, you will then be directed to sign out.
+Here you will: - a.
 Bring a photo ID to sign out your camper.
-We require all authorized adults, even caregivers and guardians, to be listed on the 'Authorized Grown-up' form that can be found on your family's CampInTouch page. - b.
+We require all authorized adults, even parents and guardians, to be listed on the 'Authorized Grown-up' form that can be found on your family's CampInTouch page. - b.
 Pick up any remaining medications from our Health Officers. - 3.
 Gather your camper, their luggage, and say goodbye! - 4.
-Make sure to check Lost & Found before your depart.
+Make sure to check Lost & Found before you depart.

-\If you are planning to pick up your camper early, please let us know.
-Early pick ups must take place before 3:00pm on Friday.
+If you are planning to pick up your camper early, please let us know!
+Early pick ups must be before 3:00pm on Friday.
 Please do not request to pick up your child between 3:00-4:00pm.
-You may arrange early pick-ups by calling us at (269) 731-3030.
-If you reach our voicemail, please leave a message.
+You may arrange early pick-ups by calling the office or emailing us.

-\Please wait until you get home to reunite with the family pet.
+Please wait until you get home to reunite with the family pet.
 Pets are not allowed at camp!